grepdisc/kindfools/_pages/writeon.md

     ){: .btn .btn--info}<br>
 - Tuesday, October 14th WRITE ON at Rise of WNY
 - Thursday, October 23rd WRITE ON at Merriweather Library
+- Thursday, November 13th WRITE ON at Chicory House